This post may contain affiliate links.

 The white rose is another local delicacy from Hoi An in central Vietnam.
 A shrimp dumpling made from a translucent dough, they are steamed and served with fried shallots and a dipping sauce on the side.
 They are said to all be made in one restaurant just outside the old town.
 A must visit restaurant, that besides drinks only has two items on the menu.

 Fried Wonton Dumplings

 One of the only two dishes sold at the White Rose restaurant ( mentioned above) these little parcels of shrimp and prawn mix are deep-fried and then covered in a salsa of tomatoes, coriander, cucumber and sometimes pineapple.
 It is worth noting that not all of the restaurants put the shrimp mix inside.
 Quite a few restaurants in Hoi An didn’t have the filling.

 Egg Coffee – cà phê trứng

-Rumor has it that when a milk shortage occurred in Hanoi in the 40’s an enterprising young barman turned to egg yolk as a substitute to the hard to find milk.
+Rumour has it that when a milk shortage occurred in Hanoi in the 40’s an enterprising young barman turned to egg yolk as a substitute to the hard to find milk.
 It has become more of a dessert these days with not just egg yolk added.
 It now includes Coffee powder, condensed milk, a little butter and cheese.
-With this drink you’ll either love it or hate it and if you’re thinking it tastes like western coffee you’ll be somewhat disappointed.
+With this drink, you’ll either love it or hate it and if you’re thinking it tastes like western coffee you’ll be somewhat disappointed.
 But if you’re in Hanoi you must try it at least once.

 Bun Rieu – Bún Riêu